DebitLlama/debitllama-smartcontracts/README.md

 # Direct Debit Using Note Accounts

+This repository contaisn the implementation of a direct debit system that allows merchants to pull payments from accounts using zksnarks created by customers off-chain.
+The core of the direct debit implementation can be found in DirectDebit.sol, while the child contracts implement different account types.

-### How it works: Circuits
+## How it works: Circuits

 There is a DirectDebit() template in the directDebit.circom file.
-This contains public inputs paymentIntent, commitmentHash, payee, maxDebitAmount, debitTimes, debitInterval and private inputs secret, nonce and nullifier.
+This contains **public inputs paymentIntent, commitmentHash, payee, maxDebitAmount, debitTimes, debitInterval** and private inputs secret, nonce and nullifier.

 When creating an account we calculate the hash of the secret with the nullifier.
-Commitment is hash(nullifier,secret)
+The commitment is a poseidon hash of (nullifier,secret)

-When creating a payment intent, the intent itself is the nullifier, we make it reusable by hashing it with a nonce PaymentIntent = hash(nullifier,nonce)
+When creating a payment intent, the payment intent variable itself is a nullifier, we make the account secrets reusable by hashing the secret nullifier with a nonce

+PaymentIntent = hash(nullifier,nonce)

 The nonce is random.

-To verify other public inputs like payee, maxDebitAmount,debitTimes and debitInterval we use Hidden Signals.
+**To verify other public inputs** like payee, maxDebitAmount,debitTimes and debitInterval ***we use Hidden Signals** in the circuit.
 These signals are used to make sure that these parameters of the payment intent cannot be altered.

-### How it works: Smart Contract
+## How it works: Smart Contract

-The DirectDebit.sol smart contract contains the implementation for the payments. users create Accounts with AccountData and have PaymentIntentHistory on processed payments.
+The **DirectDebit.sol** smart contract contains the implementation for the basic direct debit payments.
+This is an abstract contract that needs to be implemented to create different debit accounts.
+Currently Virtual Accounts and Connected Wallets are implemented.

+**Virtual Accounts** are smart contract accounts that store the value inside the contract.
+This is currently the only way to implement direct debit for ETH, but supports ERC-20 tokens also.

+The **Connected Wallets** contract supports external connected wallets that allow spending ERC-20 tokens on behalf of the account owner.
+This account type supports only ERC-20 tokens, but it works with external cold wallets.

+## How it's used?

+Users create Accounts using the computed commitment.

-Payment Intents are created off-chain, passed to the merchant or relayer and then used to charge the account.
+Payment Intents are created off-chain, passed to the merchant or relayer and then used to pull payments from the account at a specified time.

+### Deployment:
-Constructor takes the verifier contract address and the owner of the contract.
+The verifier contract must be deployed first, then the constructor of the Direct Debit contract uses the verifier contract address and sets the address of the owner of the contract.

-A function is used to calculate the fees that is sent to the relayer, the owner and the final payment.
-If the creator of the account is the relayer then it's a 0.5% Cashback basicly and not a fee.
+### API

+**Direct Debit**

+The underying direct debit contract exposes the following external functions:

+`calculateFee` Calculate the fee of the transaction

+`directdebit` Debit the account using the zksnark proof, and it's public inputs.
+        You can find more information about it in the source code!

+`cancelPaymentIntent` The account owner or the payee can cancel the payment intent so it's not usable anymore for future payments.

+`updateFee` The owner of the contract can update how the fee is calculated

+**Virtual Accounts**

 `depositEth` is used to create an account.
 The user computed the commitment off-chain and deposits value.
 The secret and the nullifier must be encrypted with with the wallet using the RPC call `eth_getEncryptionPublicKey` to get the key.
 The crypto note is essentially saved on the chain so the users don't have to download a file.
 This was insipired by tornado cash note accounts which kind of do the same thing but with a work around for privacy.
 Here privacy is not a concern.